NotAShelf/nyx/README.md

 - Full reproducibility - we contain secrets, therefore the setup is not fully reproducible.
+- Compatibility - I do not intend to provide any kind of backwards compatibility for older Nix versions, or varying Nix forks.
 - Replicability - this configuration does not aim to, and will not serve as a framework.
 I make no guarantees of replicability.
 - Support - take a wild guess.